-Process for Developing an Online Class
+Process for Developing a New Online Class

-INTERESTED IN DEVELOPING AN ONLINE CLASS?
+INTERESTED IN DEVELOPING A NEW ONLINE CLASS?

 The Educational Technology Department supports faculty in the development of all credit online classes offered at CCSF.
 There are several steps in the development of an online class.

 Before exploring online classes, make certain that you have been trained in and use CCSF’s learning management system, Insight.
 You are encouraged to use Insight for at least one semester before applying to develop an online course.